Beginning Band & Strings

 A band needs flutes, clarinets, saxophones, trumpets, horns, trombones, baritones, and percussionists*.

-Prospective tubists might not have grown enough yet to handle this big instrument.
-Baritone or trombone might be a better first start.
+Prospective tuba players might not have grown enough yet to handle this big instrument; baritone or trombone might be a better first start.
 With oboe and bassoon, we recommend private instruction in parallel with group instruction.
 String orchestra needs violins, violas (violas are vital and in high demand!), cellos, and basses.

-For beginning students, our learning resources page has a lot of helpful videos.
-Beginning classes last for an hour and a half.
-Our directors are all experienced, degreed professionals.
+For beginning students, our learning resources page has a lot of helpful videos about instrument assembly, making first sounds, and instrument care.
+Beginning classes last for an hour and a half under the guidance of our directors whom are all experienced, degreed professionals.
 By the end of the year, our beginning students will have completed books 1 and 2 of Essential Elements.
 They'll be able to read and play grade 1.5 music.
-Percussionists will learn to count, winds will know a few major scales, clarinets can get over the break, and string players will be able to demonstrate both pizzicato and bowing.
+Percussionists will be counting well, winds will know a few major scales from memory, clarinets can get over the break, and string players will be able to demonstrate both in-tune pizzicato and smooth bowing techniques.
 We host our beginning ensembles "on demand".
-When seven interested students sign up in one location, we add the class to our schedule; so, invite your friends and families to get in on the excitement!
+When enough interested students sign up in one location, we add the class to our schedule; so, invite your friends and families to get in on the excitement!

 Beginning ensembles perform at both our winter and spring concerts.
 Then, it’s off to summer workshops and into the advanced ensembles next fall!